Caracal pistol: United States

+Construction

 The metal parts receive a proprietary "Plasox" plasma-based nitriding with an enclosed post-oxidizing surface treatment producing a protective coating resistant to aggressive environmental conditions.

 The manufacturer claims that this proprietary protective layer method is relatively environmental friendly, is very durable and protects well against rust.

 The metal parts of the U.S. produced Enhanced F receive a QPQ salt bath nitriding process.

 There are however also two-tone Caracal pistols available with bright metal slides that did not receive the "Plasox" plasma-based nitriding surface treatment.

+Design

+The Caracal is a fully ambidextrous polymer framed pistol that features an ergonomically designed grip with a rounded butt and a grip angle of 111°.

+The lower forward edge of the frame has a mounting-bracket or rail interface system for mounting accessories.

+The pistol's low slide profile design holds the pistol barrel axis close to the shooter's hand and makes the pistols more comfortable to shoot by reducing muzzle rise and allows faster aim recovery in rapid shooting sequence.

+The distance from the pistol barrel central axis to the top of the grip is 18 mm.
+This low bore axis principle is also found in the Glock, Steyr M and in the later developed Arsenal Firearms Strike One pistols.

+Sights

+The pistols have a fully supported chamber and fixed iron sights featuring straight- straight-eight pattern contrast enhancements of which the front element can be adjusted for windage.

+The unadjustable rear sight element is an integral part of the firing pin unit and can only be changed by exchanging the entire firing pin unit.

+The Enhanced F pistol introduced in 2017 features a none-integral dovetailed rear sight element.

 According to the manufacturer the 28 parts and components these pistols are made of are interchangeable for easy production and maintenance.
 A take-down lever allows the pistol to be disassembled without tools by the user.